scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         windows under freebsd.
     -   TeX sfd files are a little more complicated than I had originally thought, the parser is now more general.
-    -   FontForge sometimes thought some X fonts had iso8859-1 encoding when they did not.
+    -   websharpstudios sometimes thought some X fonts had iso8859-1 encoding when they did not.
     -   cleaned up some problems with encodings
     -   Added support for TeX (actually MetaFont) gf files